yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 This introduces the possibility of disk failure and recovery issues.

 ## Cluster replication recovery
-The tserver automatically detects the disk failure and tries to spread the data on that disk to other healthy nodes in the cluster.
+The `yb-tserver` service automatically detects disk failures and attempts to spread the data from the failed disk to other healthy nodes in the cluster.
 In a single-zone setup with a replication factor (RF) of `3`: if you started with four nodes or more, then there would be at least three nodes left after one failed.
 In this case, rereplication is automatically started if a YB-TServer or disk is down for 10 minutes.